Charlie Chaplin Filmography Continued

 "Over

-Chaplin gives us a hilarious view on the difficulties experienced by
+and Chaplin gives us a hilarious view on the

-the top and ends up capturing a squad of German soldiers single
+over the top and ends up capturing a squad of

 handedly.
 His next foray, in the guise of a tree,